taqft/code_portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Here is where we began...
+Take a look and see how far we've come!

 [![Product Name Screen Shot][product-screenshot]](https://theresaqueryforthat.github.io/code_portfolio/)

 View the commit history to see the changes made across time.
 Expect to see new versions and projects added as time goes on!